 What I Watched

-(1) “Holy Smoke” – a movie by the Australian director Jane Campion featuring Kate Winslet and Harve Keitel.
+(1) “Holy Smoke” – a movie by Jane Campion featuring Kate Winslet and Harve Keitel.
 Most of the story takes place in an Australian desert.
 (2) An amazing road movie taking place in Australia: “Japanese Story” featuring Toni Collette of Little Miss Sunshine.
 (3) The movie “Australia” by two Australians – Nicole Kidman and Hugh Jackman.
 (4) “Perfect Mothers” with amazing coastal scenes from Australia and featuring two of my favourite women actresses- Naomi Watts + Robin Wright Penn.

 Plane + Bus Tickets